ywangwof/fv3sar.odin/README.md

     3.6: run_fv3lam.sh -r fcst var_defns.sh
     3.7: run_fv3lam.sh -r post var_defns.sh

+**Note**:
-Note: Step 3.1 - 3.7 will generate job script (SLURM) and then submit the job.
+        - Step 3.1 - 3.7 will generate job script (SLURM) and then submit the job.
-      Step 0, 1 and 2 will run the scripts on the front node.
+        - Step 0, 1 and 2 will run the scripts on the front node.